rowyio/roadmap/README.md

 ```

 <h5>CLIENT_FIREBASE_CONFIG</h5>
 Your Firebase project config.
-Follow this link, by replacing the {your-projectId} with the Firebase project id: https://console.firebase.google.com/u/0/project/{your-projectId}/settings/general<br/>
+Follow this link, to go to your project on Firebase: https://console.firebase.google.com/u/0/project/_/settings/general<br/>
-<h5>SERVER_FIREBASE_SERVICE_ACCOUNT</h5>
+<h5>SERVER_FIREBASE_SERVICE_ACCOUNT</h5>:
 Generate an Firebase admin sdk service account and add that to your config.
-Follow this link, by replacing the {your-projectId} with the Firebase project id: https://console.firebase.google.com/u/0/project/{your-projectId}/settings/serviceaccounts/adminsdk<br/>
+Follow this link, to go to your project on Firebase: https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk<br/>
 <h5>COLLECTION</h5>
 Your Firestore collection that stores the roadmap data<br/>
 <h5>TABLE_ID</h5>